rlwhitcomb/utilities/README.md

   - no other necessary, translatable text is in the source

 ### Character Sets
-- Head and WordCount have a good set of charset options; Calc could use more.
 - Could we normalize some of this somehow and put this processing into one place so everyone can use it?